pupilfirst/wd101-scripts/capstone-project/README.md

 If you haven't built one yet, consider this your time to make one.

-**To complete this course**: Create and host a website of your own, host it using *Github Pages*, and include the survey form that you've built in this level as one of your _project_.
+**To complete this course**: Create and host a website of your own, host it using *Github Pages*, and include the registration form that you've built in this level as one of your _project_.

 Once you've hosted it online, share its link with us.